vivo-community/generate2vivo/README.md

 - [Extensible](#extensible)

 ### Available queries
-The datasources and queries that are currently available are listed below.
+The data sources and queries that are currently available are listed below.

 ##### Datacite Commons
-For Datacite Commons the following queries are available:
+For [Datacite Commons](https://commons.datacite.org/) the following queries are available:
 * `organization` : This method gets data about an organization by passing a ROR id.
 * `organizationPlusPeople`: This method gets data about an organization and its affiliated people by passing a ROR id.
 * `organizationPlusPeoplePlusPublications`:This method gets data about an organization and its affiliated people and their respective publications by passing a ROR id.